-Distance – If you’re purchasing a piece of property to serve as a bug out location, then you really need to consider how far that property is from your current home.
-Unless you have a good refueling plan, you need to really think about any piece of property that you can’t make it to on a single tank of gas should really be reconsidered.
+If you’re purchasing a piece of property to serve as a bug out location, then you really need to consider how far that property is from your current home.
+Unless you have a good refueling plan, you need to really think about any piece of property that you can’t make it to on a single tank of gas.

 If you’re looking for a full-time survival retreat, distance isn’t really a problem.
 In fact, I would think the farther you can get away from the major cities, the better off you’ll be during a major collapse or SHTF situation.